szabgab/perlmaven.com/sites/en/pages/inheritance-and-method-modifiers-in-moo.md

 ## Method modifier: around

-The <b>around</b> modifier works differently.
-It is called by Moo <b>instead</b> of traversing the parent classes, and it your job to initiate the call of the same method in the parent classes.
+The **around** modifier works differently.
+It is called by Moo **instead** of traversing the parent classes, and it your job to initiate the call of the same method in the parent classes.

-The anonymous subroutine in the <b>around modifier</b> will get an additional parameter, even before the object, with a reference to the method in the parent class.
+The anonymous subroutine in the **around modifier** will get an additional parameter, even before the object, with a reference to the method in the parent class.
 That's what we capture in the `$orig` variable in the example.

 Then you can write whatever code you'd like.
-At one point in the middle of your code, you <b>can</b>, but are not required to(!), call the method in the `$orig` variable.
+At one point in the middle of your code, you **can**, but are not required to(!), call the method in the `$orig` variable.
 We have this `$self->$orig($dx, $dy)`.

 ```perl